brimoran/RDataViz/README.md

 ggplot(data, aes(x = weight, y = height)) +
   geom_line() # adding a line
 ```
-The first line loads the data.
+The first line loads the data, in this case one of R's in-built datasets.
 The second line tells ggplot which data source to use and outlines the basic aesthetics "aes" for the plot.
 The third line adds a geometric shape "geom" to the plot.

 By adding a further line of code we can add a title to the basic plot.
 Note the addition of the '+':